TR742/Regex/gist.md

 ### Quantifiers

-Quantifiers give a range of characters allowed.
+Quantifiers give a range of characters allowed, or limits of the string value.
 This is always wrap in {}.
 Within our code, the range given is between 2 and 6 characters.

 ### Grouping Constructs